Wildlander-mod/wildlander-mod.github.io/_03-YourFirstCharacter/Resistances.md

 - The effect of magic resistance is  multiplicative when combined with elemental resistance.
 Let's say you have 90% magic and fire resist.
 This will mean that you only receive (100%-90%) * (100%-90%)= (10% * 10%) = 1% fire damage, which is equal to 99% fire resistance.
 This also means that your effective resistances raises exponential as your resistance %'s become higher.
 - Magic resistance protects you from Shouts, Fears and other none elemental spells E.g those in the illusion tree.
 - Unlike Vanilla, NPC's can have both elemental resistance and magic resistances.

+### Poison Resistance

+- Resist Poison increases the target's resistance to damage from poisons up to a maximum of 90%.
+E.G Resist Poison 50% will halve any poison damage the target takes, Resist Poison 150% will mean the target still takes 10% of the damage.
+- The Resist Poison effect must be applied before poison damage is taken, so the player or any follower who knocks back a resist poison potion will only resist new poison attacks, not ones currently in effect(Damage over times).
+- Poison shouts, such as those performed by a poison dragon or the afflicted ignore poison resistance for the initial attack.
+The damage over time aspect is still however affected.
+As this shout is slow, the best way to avoid this is to not be in front of them, taking several steps to the side makes the attack dodgable .
+- High Poison resistance prevents Paralyse attacks from taking effect, E.G 45% is enough to stop all but the biggest frostbite spiders & Falmer from paralyzing you.

 ### Damage Types